Tab-SE/embedding_playbook/docs/USAGE.md

 This is what the `components.json` file should contain when interacting with [shadcn](https://ui.shadcn.com/) via CLI such as when installing new UI components or updating existing ones.

+> NOTE: Placed in the project root only when running CLI operations, delete once done.
+> Otherwise it will interfere with imports from components/ folder:

+`components.json`
 ```json
 {
   "$schema": "https://ui.shadcn.com/schema.json",